Shipping from the State of Indiana to New York

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.

-Tulip is the state tree and beautiful Peony is named as the state bird.
+Tulip is the state tree and the beautiful Peony is named the state bird.
 Indiana takes a nickname-Hoosier State.

 Shipping to the State of Indiana to New York

-The Dutch first settled along the Hudson River in 1624; two years later they established the colony of New Amsterdam on Manhattan Island.
-In 1664, the English took control of the area and renamed it New York.
-One of the original 13 colonies, New York played a crucial political and strategic role during the American Revolution.
+The Dutch were the first to settle by the Hudson River in 1624.
+After two years, they founded the colony of New Amsterdam on Manhattan Island.
+By 1664, the English had taken control of the area and changed its name to New York.
+A part of the original 13 colonies, New York played a vital political and strategic role in the American Revolution.